Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Associative Memories

 \section{Associative Memories}

-An Associative Memory (AM) is a dynamical system concerned with the storage and retrieval of signals (data).
-In AMs all signals exist on an \textit{energy landscape}; in general, the more corrupted a signal the higher its energy value.
-Uncorrupted signals or \textit{memories} live at local minima of the system's energy or \textit{Lyapunov} function.
-The process of \textit{memory retrieval} is the dynamic process of descending the energy to a fixed point or \textit{memory} as shown in \autoref{fig:fig1}, a phenomenon that is guaranteed to occur by constraints placed on the architecture (see \autoref{sec:am-constraints}).

-The following subsections describing AMs can get quite technical and rely on modeling techniques used regularly in physics (e.g., Lagrangian functions, Lyapunov functions, Legendre transforms~\cite{krotov2021Large,krotov2021Hierarchical}) but that are foreign to experts in modern AI.
-We thus deem it important to summarize the core points of AMs before diving into them and their history.
+Associative Memory (AM) is a theory for the computational operation of brains that originated in the field of psychology in the late 19th century \cite{james1890principles}.
+We are all familiar with this phenomenon.
+Consider walking into a kitchen and smelling a freshly baked pie.
+The smell could elicit strong nostalgia of holidays spent with extended family, which surfaces memories of the names and faces of everyone gathered.
+The smell (query) retrieved a set of feelings, names, and faces (values) from your brain (the associative memory).
+Because the query itself is of the same form as the data that was stored, AMs are considered a form of \textit{Content Addressable Memory} (CAM)~\cite{s.a2018Survey,sharma2022Content}.

-AMs are a class of neural architectures that defines an energy function $E_{\vtheta}(\vx) \in \R$, where ${\vtheta}$ is a set of learnable parameters and $\vx$ represents a data point.
-In other words, an AM is designed to compute a scalar energy on every possible input signal $\vx$.
-Given some initial input $\vx^0$ at time $t=0$ (this could be any kind of signal, including pure noise), we want to minimize the energy (by descending the gradient) to a fixed point that represents a memory learned from the original data distribution.
+AMs are energy functions $E_{\vtheta} \in \R$ that define dynamical systems capable of storing and retrieving data $\vx$ inside learned parameters $\vtheta$.
+Given any input signal $\vx^0$ at time $t=0$, we want to minimize the energy to a fixed point that represents a memory learned from the original data,

-Here, $\tau$ is a time constant that governs how quickly the dynamics evolve.
-This equation can of course be discretized as
+What is this new variable $\hat{\vx}$ doing in the energy function? $\hat{\vx}(\vx)$ is a function of hidden state $\vx$ and represents the \textit{conjugate variable} of $\vx$ as defined through the Legendre transform of a convex Lagrangian~\cite{krotov2021large, krotov2021Hierarchical}.
+We explain this in more detail in \autoref{sec:am-constraints}, but for now we can think of $\hat{\vx}$ as an \textit{activation function} of $\vx$ that ensures the energy function describes a fixed-point attractor system. \autoref{eq:continuous-am-dynamics} can of course be discretized and treated as a neural network that is recurrent through time: